Written by Sam Wood

-One of the OKRs I set myself at the start of last quarter was based around upskilling.
-I’m pretty good with reading blog articles, less disciplined with reading books (my Key Result of 3 books in the quarter went… poorly), but completing a course was something I did actually manage to achieve.
+One of the objectives and key results (OKRs) I set myself at the start of last quarter was based around upskilling.
+I’m pretty good with reading blog articles, although less disciplined with reading books (the key result of three books in the quarter went… poorly).
+Despite this, completing a course was something I actually did manage to achieve.

-One of the overarching themes of the course (and indeed in all content released by Ideo) is the importance of curiosity.
+The IdeoU course I chose to complete is called Leading for Creativity.
+One of the overarching themes of this course (and indeed reflected in all content released by Ideo) is the importance of curiosity.

-The course encourages leaders that want to lead creative teams to move away from the mindset that the leader must have all of the answers.
-They instead should be asking the right questions to allow the teams to come up with the answers.
+The course encourages leaders that want to lead creative teams to move away from the mindset that the leader must have all the answers.
+They should instead be focused on asking the right questions that allow their teams to come up with the answers.

-Bang.
-First point for me to improve on.
-My study at Uni (intentionally or not, I’m not sure) developed this habit where I often ask leading questions where I believe I already know the answer.
+This immediately became the first point for me to improve on.
+Whether intentionally or not, I’m not sure, but my study at uni had led me to develop a habit of asking leading questions where I believe I already know the answer.

-The course was structured into 3 main leadership roles:
+The course was structured into three main leadership perspectives: